ErikOSorensen/CompactNotes/README.md

 # Compact Notes on Probability and Statistics

 Notes to support the second week of Method Camp at NHH Norwegian School of Economics.
-First edition, 2023.
+Second edition, 2024.